tezos/tezos/docs/michelson.md

      executed contract.
 The contract is returned as a first class value to be called immediately or stored.

+   * `CREATE_CONTRACT { storage 'g ; parameter 'p ; return 'r ; code ... }`:
+     Forge a new contract from a literal.

+        :: key_hash : key_hash? : bool : bool : tez : 'g : 'S
+           -> contract 'p 'r : 'S

+     Originate a contract based on a literal.
+This is currently the only way to include transfers inside of an originated contract.
+The first parameters are the manager, optional delegate, then spendable and delegatable flags and finally the initial amount taken from the currently executed contract.
+The contract is returned as a first class value to be called immediately or stored.

    * `CREATE_ACCOUNT`:
      Forge an account (a contract without code).